oxfordcontrol/COSMO.jl/README.md

 `COSMO` can be installed via the Julia package manager (type `]`): `pkg> add COSMO`

 ## 🧪 Examples
-Optimization problems appear in many applications such as power flow modelling, finance, control and machine learning.
+Optimization problems appear in many applications such as power flow modelling, finance, control, and machine learning.
 We have collected a number of [example problems](https://oxfordcontrol.github.io/COSMO.jl/stable/examples/portfolio_optimisation/) in our documentation.

 ## 🎓 Citing